What is Dhauti?

 It means purification by means of air.
-The steps of doing it are as below.
+The steps for doing it are as below.

-Contrac the mouth like a crow, swallow the air and fill the stomach with it.
+Contract the mouth like a crow, swallow the air, and fill the stomach with it.
 Move it internally.
 Finally. release it through the lower passage.
 This is a brief outline of the cleaning process by air.
 The detailed steps should only be obtained directly from a competent Guru.

-This practice purifies the body and removes all the diseases.
-Moreover, it increases the gastric-fire.
+This practice purifies the body and removes all diseases.
+Moreover, it increases gastric fire.

 It means purification by means of water.
 The procedure is similar to purification by air.

 Drink water slowly and fill the stomach with it.
 Then, move the water internally.
 Finally, expel it through the lower passage.
 The process involves a sequence of yoga postures known as Shanka Prakshalana.

 The detailed steps of the process should always be obtained from a Guru who is adept in doing this.

 It is a great technique and the Yogi who is comfortable doing this will purify his filthy body and make it shine.